wragge/trove-lists-exhibition/README.md

 Look for the 'EDIT THIS SECTION TO ADD YOUR EXHIBITION DETAILS' section.

-Modify this to add your own exhibition name, tagline and description.
+Modify this to add your own exhibition name, tagline, description and credits.
 Most importantly, edit the list of lists to include your own.

 Insert your API key where you see `var troveAPIKey = "";`